Tekoph/.github/.github/ISSUE_TEMPLATE/bug_report_epic.md

 ---
-name: Bug Report - Epic
+name: Bug Report - Critical
-about: A bug with Epic severity
+about: A bug with Critical severity
 title: ''
-labels: 'bug, epic'
+labels: 'bug, critical'
 assignees: ''

 ---